-Qua Qualitative Disclosures: (a) Information relating to the composition and mandate of the Remuneration Committee.
-Compensation Committee comprising of three members constituted to oversee the framing, review and implementation of Compensation Policy. (b) Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy.
-Key Features: i) Board oversees the design of the compensation package and operations ii) Compensation commensurate with the responsibility and accountability Objectives: a) Alignment of compensation with prudent risk taking b) Effective Supervisory oversight c) Sound Compensation Practices (C) Description of the ways in which current and future risks are taken in to account in the remuneration processes.
+Qua alitative Disclosures: (a) Information relating to the Composition and mandate of the Remuneration Committee.
+Compensation & Ren comprising of five me oversee the framing, rev of Compensation Policy. embers constituted to (b) Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy. nd operations nmensurate with the ntability nsation with prudent y oversight (c) Description of the ways in which current and future risks are taken in to account in the remuneration processes.
 It should include the nature and type of the key measures used to take account of these risks.
 Compensation related to the types of risks and symmetric with risk outcomes (d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration.
-Qualitative features such as skills, knowledge and abilities are factored in. (e) A discussion of the bank's policy on deferral and vesting of variable remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting. i) ESOP and Reservation in Rights Issue to be the components of share based payment ii) Exgratia payment to be denied only in extreme cases of indiscipline, misuse of trust etc. (f) Description of the different forms of variable remuneration (i.e. cash, shares, ESOPs and other forms) that the bank utilizes and the Financial incentives, Exgratia and ESOPs form part of variable remuneration components rationale for using these different forms.
-Qua antitative Disclosures: Current Year Previous Year (g) Number of meetings held by the Remuneration Committee during the financial year and remuneration paid to its members.
-4 meetings were held during the financial year (compensation committee) and the total remuneration paid during the year Rs.2,,00,000/- 3 meetings were held during the financial year and the total remuneration paid during the year Rs.1,20,000/- (h) (i) Number of employees having received a variable remuneration award during the financial year. (ii) Number and total amount of sign - on awards made during the financial year. (iii) Details of guaranteed bonus, if any, paid as joining/sign on bonus. (iv) Details of severance pay, in addition to accrued benefits, if any.
-NIL NIL (i) (i) Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms. (ii) Total amount of deferred remuneration paid out in the financial year.
-NIL NIL (j) Breakdown of amount of remuneration awards for the financial year to show fixed and variable, deferred and non-deferred.
-NIL NIL (k) (i) Total amount of outstanding deferred remuneration and retained remuneration exposed to ex-post explicit and/or implicit adjustments. (ii) Total amount of reductions during the financial year due to ex-post explicit adjustments. (iii) Total amount of reductions during the financial year due to ex-post implicit adjustments.
-NIL NIL
+Qualitative features such as skills, knowledge and abilities are factored in. (e) A discussion of the bank's policy on deferral and vesting of variable remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting. i) ESOP and Reservation in Rights Issue to be the components of share based payment ii) Ex-Gratia payment to be denied only in extreme cases of indiscipline, misuse of trust etc. (f) Description of the different forms of variable remuneration (i.e. cash, shares, ESOPs and other forms) that the bank utilizes and the rationale for using these different forms.
+Financial Incentives, Expart of variable remunera ation components Qua (g) Initiative Disclosures: Number of meetings held by the Remuneration Current Year 5 meetings were held Previous Year 4 meetings were held Committee during the financial year and remuneration paid to its members. during the financial year (Compensation and Remuneration Committee) and the total remuneration and commission paid during the year Rs.35,90,411/- (including commission of Rs.33,50,411/-). during the financial year (Compensation and Remuneration Committee) and the total remuneration paid during the year Rs.2,00,000/-

+(h) (i) Number of employees having received a

+variable remuneration award during the financial year.

+(ii) Number and total amount of sign - on NIL NIL

+awards made during the financial year.

+(iii) Details of guaranteed bonus, if any, paid

+as joining/sign on bonus.

+(iv) Details of severance pay, in addition to

+accrued benefits, if any.

+(i) (i) Total amount of outstanding deferred

+remuneration, split into cash, shares and share-linked instruments and other forms. (ii) NIL NIL

+Total amount of deferred remuneration paid

+out in the financial year.

+(j) Breakdown of amount of remuneration awards

+for the financial year to show fixed and NIL NIL

+variable, deferred and non-deferred.

+(k) (i) Total amount of outstanding deferred

+remuneration and retained remuneration exposed to ex-post explicit and/or implicit

+adjustments.

+(ii) Total amount of reductions during the NIL NIL

+financial year due to ex-post explicit

+adjustments.

+(iii) Total amount of reductions during the

+financial year due to ex-post implicit

+adjustments.